hapax/hapax.github.io/assets/chance.md

 f_n = f(t_n) = \frac{\ell}{2}(1 + \sin(10 n)).
 $$

-We now plug this in to our dice and check the results are fair, once again using Pearson:
+We now plug this in to our dice and check the results are fair, once again using Pearson, but only for $\ell = 0.001, 0.01, 0.1$:

 <figure>
     <div style="text-align:center"><img src